 So I would try to keep conversations upbeat and collaborative.

 I would try to get some information on what kind of modifications would have to be made and how much it would cost.
 While it shouldn’t be your responsibility, you may want to contact local Lions, Rotary, and groups like that and ask them all to chip in $1000 or $2000 to collectively cover the cost.

 If your child just needs a sidewalk or ramp, call local concrete contractors and see if they will do it at cost or as a donation.
 Ask your school personnel if they need you to write a letter for them to pursue some type of grant.
 In other words, offer to help to the best that you are able to.
 Bring in other parents in your situation at your school, if there are any, and work together.
 Research online as to how communities do get their special needs playgrounds funded and see if you can replicate it.

 And if that doesn’t work, you have to decide how far you want to take it.
 As I linked one such OCR complaint above, you can see that the law is on your side.
 But, that’s the long and stressful way to get there.

 I wouldn’t start out this way, but you can always contact attorneys and the media or your local legislator and see if that changes their mind.
-But like my Nan always said…You catch more flies with honey than with vinegar.
+But like my Nan always said, you catch more flies with honey than with vinegar.
 Try being a part of the solution first.